chrisfield/redux-formkit/README.md

 ## Features
 - Easy to migrate from/to redux-form
-- Light weight (packed size under 50kb)
+- Packed size under 50kb
-- Not cluttered with ui components
+- Not cluttered with ui components or ad-hoc code
 - Stores values as semantic types, eg number fields will store numbers
 - Format values, eg to put commas in numbers
 - Isomophic support (see paragraph below and Next-js example).
 - Uses Context Api (introduced in from React 16.3)
-- Redux is optional: no need to install it if you import {formkitWithoutRedux}
+- Use it with or without Redux and switch anytime by changing a sinple import.
 - Field-arrays for repeated rows with add/remove
-- Form error-count/valid-status is easy to access, eg to put a tick next to the submit button
+- Access the Error-count running total and valid-status
 - Synchronous validation including flexible support for inter-field valiation
 - Asynchronous validation

-## Server Side Rendering
+## Client and Server Side Rendering
-Isomorphic forms rendered on the server and arrive in the browser ready to use.
-With a slower internet connection the user could enter serveral values before the javascript downloads and normally this data would be overwritten when the javascript sets controlled input values.
+Users with a slow internet connection could use a server rendered form as soon as it arrives but before the javascript downloads.
+Unfortunately the data they enter would be overwritten when the javascript initiates and sets the controlled input values to match the redux-state.
+One way to counter this is to initially disable the form inputs.

-The Redux-formkit Field component includes code to update the state with any data entered.
+The Redux-formkit provides an alternative solution.
+The Field component includes code to update the redux-state using any data entered.
 In this way your form renders quickly, standard html elements are immediately usable, data is not lost and validation, formatting etc kick in as soon as the Javascript is available.

-Being light weight it is also good for clientside JS.
+It is also great for clientside JS.

 ## Getting Started